 Fill your container with the proper potting mix for beans and other vegetables.
 You can purchase a vegetable start mix or make your own.
 Use equal parts sphagnum moss or compost with pasteurized soil and vermiculite or perlite.

 Incorporate vegetable fertilizer or manure prior to planting.
 You can also use a soilless medium as a potting mix for beans.
 Plant the seeds an inch deep and provide even moisture until the seeds germinate.
-Space the seeds 3 inches apart or plant 2 to 3 seeds around each pole for vining varieties.
+Space the seeds 3 inches apart or plant two to three seeds around each pole for vining varieties.

 Care for Potted Bean Plants

-Your bean seeds will germinate in 5 to 8 days.
+Your bean seeds will germinate in five to eight days.
 Once they have pushed up, spread mulch lightly over the surface of the soil to help conserve moisture.
 Bean plants need plenty of water, and this is especially true with the care of potted bean plants.
 You need to provide irrigation when the top 2 to 3 inches of soil is dry to the touch.